It’s not too late for you! Discover the 7 baby products I wish I had known about that would’ve made caring for my baby much easier.

 3. Infant cushions

 Alone with two babies, I had to get creative with putting them to sleep throughout the day.
 I relied on many gadgets, from swings to swaddles to pacifiers, but one thing I wish I had was the Snuggle Me Organic.

 The founder created this unique pillow because she too was a twin mom and understood the juggling act between putting two babies to sleep.
 Without anyone to help hold a baby, she created a pillow that uses the baby’s weight to sink him in place, giving him the feeling of being held.

 This would’ve helped a lot for those crazy days when I didn’t have enough arms to hold both my babies.

 4. White noise apps

 A heater or fan would’ve given us the white noise we needed, but we didn’t want the temperature of the room to change.
-So my husband created his own white noise by downloading a one-hour long mp3 of static and looping it eight times.
+So, my husband created his own white noise by downloading a one-hour long mp3 of static noise and looping it eight times.
 We’d play this throughout the night to get the sleep we needed.

 Thing is, those loops weren’t always smooth.
 Right at that one-hour mark, you’d hear the pause that indicated the end of one loop and the beginning of another.
-I dreaded hearing that pause, especially when I had heard it an hour ago and realized I still haven’t been able to sleep.
+I dreaded hearing that pause, especially when I had heard it an hour ago and realized I still hadn’t been able to sleep.

 Enter white noise apps that allows you to download all sorts of white noise, from smooth quiet ones to loud static.
 You can set a timer and turn it off and on with one touch.
 This was exactly what I was looking for back when we’d been looping static noise.